petedavis22/Statistical-Arbitrage-Trading-Strategy/README.md

 We Utilized WRDS database to pull stock data.

-Our powerpoint presentation is under the file name 'Investment Strategy - Statistical Arbitrage'.
+Our powerpoint presentation is under the file name 'Investment Strategy - Statistical Arbitrage.pptx'.

 Our python code is under the file name 'AM Project Execute.ipynb'.